 This Easy Homemade Chow Mein is packed with tender noodles, chicken, stir-fried veggies, and a savory Asian-inspired sauce.
 A fast, delicious weeknight dinner that tastes just like your favorite takeout!

-Cook the chow mein noodles based on the package instructions to al dente.
-Drain and rinse with cold water.
+Cook 12 ounces chow mein stir fry noodles according to the package instructions until al dente.
+Drain the noodles and rinse them with cold water, then set them aside.

-Heat 1 Tablespoon of the oil in a large deep skillet over medium high heat.
+Cut 1 pound boneless skinless chicken breasts into thin bite-sized pieces.
+Heat 1 tablespoon vegetable oil in a large deep skillet over medium-high heat.

-Add the chicken.
-Season it with salt and pepper.
-Sauté for 3-4 minutes per side until cooked through and both sides are slightly browned.
+Sauté the chicken for 3–4 minutes per side until it is fully cooked and lightly browned.

-Add another tablespoon of oil to the pan.
-Heat over medium heat.
+Add the remaining 1 tablespoon vegetable oil to the skillet and heat over medium heat.

 Video